 Esquires has been a music venue since the mid-eighties, although it was previously called the Greyfriars International Centre, or GIC for short.
 It was a different layout back then, with the gigs held downstairs in what is now Room 2.
 The venue was very much a part of the Goth / Rock scene and groups like Fields of the Nephilim, Zodiac Mindwarp, The Godfathers, Voice of the Beehive, The Primitives and local heroes The Quireboys all regularly played.

-The building itself is an old converted 19th century chapel and if you look carefully you can still see some of its original features.
-You can read about its history as a chapel here.
-It became Bedford Esquires in March 1990 and in those first few years bands like Teenage Fanclub, Ocean Colour Scene, Spiritualized and Stereolab played here.
-It was around that time that legendary DJ John Peel paid us a visit to see the American grunge band Babes in Toyland.
+The building itself was originally a 19th century Chapel and if you look carefully around the main stage you can still see some of the Chapel’s original features.
+You can read about its history as a Methodist Chapel here.
+It became Bedford Esquires in March 1990 and in those first few years bands like Teenage Fanclub, Ocean Colour Scene, Stereolab (who returned 30 years later in 2021!) and Spiritualized all appeared here.
+It was also around that time that legendary DJ John Peel paid us a visit to see the American grunge band Babes in Toyland.

 After Britpop the venue still managed to attract some huge names, such as future Glastonbury headliners Muse and Coldplay (who played Esquires twice).
 Other notable gigs in the noughties include Biffy Clyro, The Beautiful South, Franz Ferdinand, Elbow, Enter Shikari, The Libertines, Editors, Graham Coxon and Bloc Party (three times!).

 In 2016 the venue was taken over by Gareth Barber, who had previously promoted at the venue under the name ‘Hungry Bears’ as well as running The Pad nightclub.
 Gareth modernised the venue by investing in a new PA and lighting system, as well as reinstating a second, smaller stage downstairs.